eduNEXT/wp-edunext-marketing-site/readme.txt

 The list of menu items includes:

 - Login/User Menu:
-    If the user is logged in, the menu will display the name of the user with a link to the dashboard of the lms.
+    If the user is logged in, the menu will display the name of the user with a link to the dashboard of the LMS.
     Otherwise it will display a link to login, with the label provided.
 To change the label, you can edit the menu item in place.
-Be sure to follow the convention <Label displayed for logged out user>/<This will be replaced by the user name>
+Be sure to follow the convention <Label displayed for logged-out user>/<This will be replaced by the user name>

 - Login/Dashboard:
-    If the user is logged in, the menu will display the configured label with a link to the dashboard of the lms.
+    If the user is logged in, the menu will display the configured label with a link to the dashboard of the LMS.
     Otherwise it will display a link to login, with the label provided.
 To change the label, you can edit the menu item in place.
-Be sure to follow the convention <Label displayed for logged out user>/<Label displayed for the logged out user>
+Be sure to follow the convention <Label displayed for logged-out user>/<Label displayed for the logged out user>

-- Login Btn:
+- Login Button:
     A menu item, with a link to the login page.
 If the user is already logged in, nothing will appear.

-- Register Btn:
+- Register Button:
     A menu item, with a link to the register page.
 If the user is already logged in, nothing will appear.

 - User Menu: